-Launched in 2014, My Business is Google’s platform for local businesses and brands to directly manage and improve the information which the search engine stores about them.
+Launched in 2014, Google My Business’s platform helps local businesses and brands, such as hotels.
+To directly manage and improve the information which the search engine stores about them.
 By giving business owners direct control over key details about their locations, Google is able to better serve their users and provide answers to their questions more efficiently.

 So what should every business have listed at a bare minimum?